tdillonmit/IVUS_EM_reconstruction/README.md

 ## System requirements

-The tested software environment uses:
+The software was tested in the following environment:

 - Ubuntu/Linux
 - Python 3.9